OpenAgenda/verror/README.md

 the `info` option to the constructor.
 Properties not specified in the constructor for this Error are implicitly inherited from this error's cause.

-These properties are intended to provide programmatically-accessible metadata about the error.
+These properties are intended to provide programmatically-accessible data about the error.
 For an error that indicates a failure to resolve a DNS name, informational properties might include the DNS name to be resolved, or even the list of resolvers used to resolve it.
 The values of these properties should generally be plain objects (i.e., consisting only of null, undefined, numbers, booleans, strings, and objects and arrays containing only other plain objects).

+### `VError.meta(err)`

+Returns an object with all of the meta error information that's been associated with this Error and all of its causes.
+These are the properties passed in using the `meta` option to the constructor.
+Properties not specified in the constructor for this Error are implicitly inherited from this error's cause.

+These properties are intended to provide first level metadata about the error.
+For an http error, the meta may include the `code` and` className` properties. `meta` must be an object.

 ### `VError.fullStack(err)`